Last updated on April 9th, 2022

 3-5 Saltines = 15 gms of carbs or 1 serving

 While snacking on crackers, it is important to check the label for sodium and trans fat content.
-As a watch on both are important just like watching for carb content.
+Watching both is important, just like watching for carb content.
 Even low-carb crackers are found to have unhealthy fats and an excess of salt.
 Thus, one must opt for crackers with less than 200 mg of sodium per serving of carbs.
 Also, it’s preferable to leave out the cracker containing trans fat.

 Ice cream